Background

 Key factors for success

-- Quality of Service: Puragen’s ability to deliver high-quality, reliable service stood out, particularly in ensuring health and safety and quality standards were met.
+A specialised granular activated carbon designed for PFAS removal, delivering high adsorption capacity and extended bed life.
+Its performance was a critical differentiator in meeting DWI standards across multiple treatment sites. - Quality of Service: Puragen’s ability to deliver high-quality, reliable service stood out, particularly in ensuring health and safety and quality standards were met.

 - Product Innovation: The development of a new, effective product to target PFAS removal from water was a key factor.
+Puragen’s ongoing product development and technical support, provide assurance in meeting evolving regulatory and performance demands.

 Outcome/ Results